Intro to State Shifting: Choosing to Be Happy Anyway

 Think of it like shifting the gears of a car.
 Imagine there is a gear for “bad mood” and a gear for “good mood” and you could put your car into neutral (mindfulness) and then shift into a different mood.

-For clarity, let’s first talk about what state shifting is not.
+OK, so just to be clear, let’s first talk about what state shifting is not.

 State shifting is not suppression or compartmentalization.